rotub/rotub.github.io/_posts/2015-03-30-Netflix-VPN.md

 - Content
 - Offline support

 **Content.** I want to be able to watch all my TV shows and movies anywhere and anytime.
 At this stage i will be paying $11.99 for access to a couple of my shows and a small selection of movies.
-I realise it's exceptionally difficult to gains liscensing for shows and movies across networks but the reality is services like Popcorn Time exist and already provide exactly that.
+I realise it's exceptionally difficult to gain liscensing for shows and movies across networks but the reality is services like Popcorn Time exist and already provide exactly that.
 I realise popcorn time is not exactly legal but knowing it exists for free makes $11.99 seem expensive for such little content.

 **Offline Support.**